lukexor/tetanes/README.md

 below instructions to build for your platform.

 * Install [Rust][rust] (follow the link)
+  * If Rust is already installed.
+Ensure it's up-to-date by running:

+        $ rustup update

 * Install [SDL2](https://github.com/Rust-SDL2/rust-sdl2) development libraries (follow the link)
   * Linux and macOS should be straightforward
   * Windows makes this a bit more complicated.
 Be sure to follow the above link instructions